jgoppert/cymoca/README.md

 * Binaries are provided here: [binaries](https://github.com/jgoppert/cymoca/releases).
 The cymoca-...-Linux.zip is statically linked to all dependencies and only requires glibc 2.2.5 to be installed.
 This means it should work on all linux variants and Mac out of the box.
 * You can build from source using cmake.

+## License

+* BSD-3 clause, free to use for commercial use.